MMathisLab/FreelyMovingVR4Mice/docs/DeveloperGuide.md

 ## Code style

+### Style Guide
+We use the [Google style guidelines](https://google.github.io/styleguide/).
+Developers are highly encouraged to have a look at it from time to time.
+Note that formatting will be enforced by running `black` and `isort`.

+Some rules of interest included in the Google guidelines are:
+- Import each module using the full pathname location of the module.
+- Follow standard typographic rules for the use of spaces around punctuation.
+- Function names, variable names, and filenames should be descriptive; avoid abbreviation.

 ### Use Black
 Ensure all Python code is formatted with Black before committing (current version 22.6).
 Black enforces consistency and removes debates over code style.
 Use the default settings.
 Command: `black .` (to run in current folder).